COSMO-ORG/fieldextra-wiki/Planning.md

      + [-> 13.1.0] [jmb/CSCS;3d] [issue #40]
        Detailed code profiling of COSMO-NExT system
        > Find possible bottlenecks, optimize
-     + [ok 13.0.0] [jmb;1w] [issue #42]
-       Optimize inner loop parallelism
-       > gp_partitioning should be only set for operators supporting this mode
-       > in some cases, parallelism on field loop would be beneficially replaced by parallelism on gp loop (e.g. point operator, vertical operator)
      + [-> 13.1.0] [jmb;3w] [issue #39]
        Optimization of input
        > reading and decoding input records is sequential